Search

 1. Preheat oven to 350F.

-3. Once lentils are done but still warm, stir in the baby spinach to allow it to cook/wilt in the saucepan with the lentils.
+3. Once the lentils are done but still warm, stir in the baby spinach to allow it to cook and wilt in the saucepan with the lentils.

 4. Place lentils and spinach in a bowl.
 Add mashed sweet potato, garlic, spices, flax egg, and breadcrumbs.
 Mix everything together until evenly combined.

 5. Form 4-6 patties.
-Place patties on a parchment paper lined baking sheet and bake for 30 minutes, flipping half way through.
+Place patties on a parchment-lined baking sheet and bake for 30 minutes, flipping halfway through.

-Notes: You may need some extra time depending on your oven, but patties will initially be soft in the middle when first out of the oven.
-Do not worry if they are soft when you flip halfway through baking – just flip and use spatula to reshape, if needed.
+Notes: Depending on your oven, you may need some extra time, but patties will initially be soft in the middle when they are first out of the oven.
+Do not worry if they are soft when you flip halfway through baking—just flip and use a spatula to reshape, if needed.

 Recipe Adapted from: http://healthyhelperblog.com/spicy-kale-lentil-burgers